 Did you know your organisation is missing out by not translating L&D programmes?

-In our new guide Making the case for translating and localising L&D programmes (if you haven’t got a copy download our free guide today), we share some interesting facts from a survey by Forbes Insight and Rosetta Stone Business.
+In our guide The business benefits of multilingual training programmes (if you haven’t got a copy download our free guide today), we share some interesting facts from a survey by Forbes Insight and Rosetta Stone Business.

 One statistic stands out:

 67% of respondents said that a language barrier caused significant inefficiencies, lack of productivity, weak collaboration and poor engagement.